 “The first songs I ever wrote were all about being in the hospital or just being sad ALL THE TIME.
 I honestly thought I was never going to get better.
 I created a cartoon character that I drew in every notebook.
 He never showed his face.
 He was always looking down.
 I remember one drawing in particular my algebra teacher scanned and sent to my parents.
 I had an A in the class so they were really just like, ‘wow that’s a pretty good sketch;’ but the drawing was of a kid standing on a rooftop wearing a hospital gown with a single tear falling over the edge of the building...
 Art was always a coping mechanism for me.
 I’m pretty sure everyone knew that.
 I always thought that math teacher was kind of a bitch; but in hindsight, yea, she was a good woman.”

 Jared has been winning awards for his artwork since the age of 5 and most recently has put this talent to work for him.
 Freelance artist for hire, Jared Dylan works with other musicians to make their visions a reality.
-“It’s refreshing and fuels my own creativity.
-Practically every dime goes back into my music.”
-Self taught animator and graphic designer, Jared has worked with independent artists as well as major labels as the director, producer, and head of creation for Broken Planet Media.
+“It’s refreshing and fuels my own creativity."
+Self taught animator, graphic designer, and producer, Jared has worked with independent artists as well as major labels as the director, producer, and head of creation for Broken Planet Media.
 “I don’t think of my self as a musician.
 I’m a creator.
 I have ideas for fashion, film, furniture.
 I’ve redesigned the chair.
 Yea, this shit is uncomfortable.
 Could be better...
 I’m just working to create the opportunity for myself to realize all these dreams.
 That’s all I’ve ever really done; chase opportunity.”
 The first step for this artist seems to be scoring the soundtrack to our future.
 “Every song has a silver lining.
 That’s one thing I’ve never lost touch with.”
 So here’s to the future and what it may hold for this emerging artist.